 The district offices closely monitor violations identified through inspections until they are resolved.
 They may use one or more of the available enforcement mechanisms depending on the nature of the violations and how quickly they are resolved.
-They may escalate the enforcement response, if necessary to achieve compliance, or if the severity or willfulness of the violation warrants further action.
-If necessary, the District Offices may escalate the enforcement process by referring violations to the Commission's Office of General Counsel Legal Enforcement Section.
+They may escalate the enforcement response, if necessary, to achieve compliance, or if the severity or willfulness of the violation warrants further action.
+If necessary, the District Offices may escalate the enforcement process by referring violations to Legal Enforcement.
 Legal Enforcement's process for adjudicating violations and assessing administrative penalties is detailed in Appendix B.

-The Commission concluded a comprehensive review of its business processes related to inspections, compliance, and enforcement to identify opportunities for increased efficiency and consistency in fiscal year 2019.
-This effort provides the framework for continuing enhancements to data collection, management, and reporting.
-Enhancements to modernize the tracking of enforcement cases are underway for implementation in fiscal year 2020.
+The Commission concluded a comprehensive review of its business processes related to inspections, compliance, and enforcement to identify opportunities for increased efficiency and consistency in fiscal year 2020.
+This effort provides the framework for enhancements to data collection, management, and reporting, an ongoing effort as the Commission continues to modernize its information technology infrastructure.